-In pursuing the growth objectives contained in this strategy, the Council will be guided by three over-arching principles: higher-value growth, inclusive growth and environmentally sustainable growth.
+In pursuing the growth objectives contained in this strategy, the Council will be guided by three overarching principles: higher-value growth, inclusive growth and environmentally sustainable growth.
 Our ambition is to not only create more jobs, but more skilled, well-paid jobs.
 Equally, we are committed to pursuing an inclusive approach to growth, so that all of our residents are in a position to access meaningful employment and benefit from future job opportunities.
 We have set a target of becoming a carbon neutral borough by 2050 and will champion a sustainable approach to growth to help achieve that objective.

-3).
-Chesterfield's Economy
+3 Chesterfield's economy

-A detailed assessment of Chesterfield's economy has been completed to inform the development of the Growth Strategy (link to Economic Assessment 2022).
-A key points summary is set out below:
+A detailed assessment of Chesterfield's economy has been completed to inform the development of the Growth Strategy.
+A key points summary is set out in these pages.

-National Context
+National context